iturdikulov/notes/Operator.md

 - inbox
 - programming
 ---
 # Operator

+How you can describe operator purpose in computing?
+?
+Operator is generally like functions (with different syntax) with specific purpose and used very often.
+Usually operators defined by programming language itself.

 > In [[Computer_programming|computer programming]], operators are **constructs**
 > defined within programming languages which behave generally like functions,